-This course introduces the relevant laws governing individual income taxation.
-Emphasis is placed on filing status, exemptions for dependents, gross income, adjustments, deductions, and computation of tax.
+This course introduces the relevant laws governing business and fiduciary income taxes.
+Topics include tax depreciation, accounting periods and methods, corporations, partnerships, S corporations, estates and trusts, and gifts.
 Upon completion, students should be able to complete various tax forms pertaining to the topics covered in the course.